Our contact details are

 This means we've asked for your explicit consent to process your data in a certain way, and you've provided it.

-The table below describes all the ways we plan to use your personal data, and identifying which of the legal bases we process according to.
+The table below describes all the ways we plan to use your personal data and identifies which of the legal bases we process according to.

 |Purpose of processing||Data processed||Lawful basis for processing|